Austinville, Queensland: Geography

-Austinville covers approximately 20 kilometres squared and is situated in the Gold Coast Hinterland between Mudgeeraba and Springbrook.
+Austinville is situated in the Gold Coast Hinterland between Mudgeeraba and Springbrook.

 Austinville is located in a valley through which flows Mudgeeraba Creek and the rugged Nimmel Range looms in the distance.
 Significant rainforest exists in the area.
 Areas in the south are protected within Springbrook National Park.
+Apart from protected areas, the land use is a mixture of residential and grazing on native vegetation.